ElReyZero/ReyBot/README.md

 ### Commands

 - `/server_panel` Return the current status of a server of your choice.
-Default: Emerald
+Default: Osprey
 - `/census_health` Return the current status of the Census API
 - `/send_timestamp` Send a timestamp for an event given a time, date and event name
 - `/get_ow_matches` Get the Outfit Wars matches for the current round!
 (Only working for Current Outfit Wars)